project-oak/arcsjs-chromium/doc/explainer/wicg.md

 * A policy language that defines restrictions for data usage.
 For example, this could enforce integrity and confidentiality requirements.
 * A secure execution environment that enforces the policy outlined above for untrusted components.
 A lightweight component specification provides for explicit control over data inputs and outputs allowing data flow analysis.
-* A trusted UI composition layer that allows for untrusted components to co-exist in a UI without interferring with each other.
+* A trusted UI composition layer that allows for untrusted components to co-exist in a UI without interfering with each other.